 March 27 RFQ announced.
-April 19 RFC eutrnission desdline.
-April Zi Committee review and selection of finalists; selection results will be sent to all applicants.
-Wask of May 2 or wask of May 15 Finalist interviews; finalists must present in person.
-Contact with selected artist/team.
-Beginning at June Artist presents design proposal to Committee.
-Design development commences; once approved, tetrication commences.
+April 19 RFQ submission deadline.
+April 25 Committee review and selection of finalists; selection results will be sent to all applicants.
+Week of May 8 or week of May 15 Finalist interviews; finalists must present in person.
+Contract with selected artist/team.
+Beginning of June Artist presents design proposal to Committee.
+Design development commences; once approved, fabrication commences.
 April 2018 Project installation.

-REQUIRED SUBMISSION MATERIALS In digital formet only.
+REQUIRED SUBMISSION MATERIALS

+In digital format only.

-Please provide the following in a single PDF document. [work sample [pag's can be sent as expands files]:
+Please provide the following in a single PDF document [work sample jpeg's can be sent as separate files]:

-- Contact information for lead artist and all team membere - One-page letter describing interest in project and approach to deeign; please include statement addressing eligibility criteria, community engagement, and your approach to being involved in the planning of the temporary artwork and community event.
-Three references (contact information only) for recently completed projects - One-page document listing each work sample.
-Please provide a brief description and budget for each - One-page biographical information or resume; if you have multiple team members, please leap biographical information for each team member to one paragraph.
-Work semples: up to 10 digital images of your recent projects.
+- Contact information for lead artist and all team - One-page letter describing interest in project and approach to design; please include statement addressing eligibility criteria, community engagement, and your approach to being involved in the planning of the temporary artwork and community event. - Three references [contact information only] for recently completed projects - One-page document listing each work sample.
+Please provide a brief description and budget for each - One-page biographical information or resume; if you have multiple team members, please keep biographical information for each team member to one paragraph. - Work samples: up to 10 digital images of your recent projects.
 Individuals and teams are limited to 10 images maximum.
-Save all images as standard JPEG and label each with applicant's full name and number in accuence with list of work complete.
+Save all images as standard JPEG and label each with applicant's full name and number in sequence with list of work samples.